Race Weekend Central

 “With Force Recon, we became familiar with every kind of weapon,” Niece recalled.
 “Those were the segments that made military life exciting for me.”

-In training, Niece experienced the same type of exercises many Navy SEAL recruits do today in Coronado.
-Shortly after, he experienced time on a submarine, went to jump school — that’s the one where you jump out of airplanes — and jungle warfare school.
+In training, Niece experienced the same type of brutal exercises many Navy SEAL recruits do today in Coronado.
+He experienced time on a submarine, went to airborne school and jungle warfare school.

 “I was single at the time,” Niece said.
 “What else are you going to do?”